 There was a real-life version of the "Miss Turnstiles" contest in New York City.
 "Miss Subways" was a beauty contest run by the New York Subways Advertising Company from 1941 to 1976.
 Subway cars featured posters of pretty young women who lived and worked in New York.

-When the film premiered at the Radio City Music Hall there was then the largest line to get in, in that theater's history.
-After the film's initial success, Arthur Freed, the producer of this film, recalled that his unit was in the MGM commissary passing the Joe Pasternak unit (which made less expensive musicals), the Pasternak unit said, "There goes the royal family."
-Indeed, this picture was at the time the second largest-grossing in MGM history, next to Meet Me in St. Louis (1944).
+When On the Town premiered at Radio City Music Hall, the line to get in was the largest in that theater's history.
+After its initial success, Arthur Freed, the producer of the film recalled, his unit was in the MGM commissary passing the Joe Pasternak unit (which made less expensive musicals); one member of the Pasternak unit said, "There goes the royal family."
+Indeed, this movie was, at the time, the second largest-grossing in MGM history, next to Meet Me in St. Louis (1944).